carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 | Spark                                               |     **+**     |                    |    **+**     |       ++       |     ++      |                       |       +       |
 | Golang*                                             |               |                    |              |                |             |         **+**         |       +       |

-You can immediately see a problem here: our team is between Data Engineering and Cloud/DevOps Engineering.
+You can immediately see a problem here: our team shares competencies with both Data Engineering and Cloud/DevOps Engineering.
 Which one should we pick?

 We deliberately don't establish a numeric rule to decide: this is a tool to give a clearer perspective on the situation, and it cannot substitute the hiring manager in making this decision.